alibaba/pipcook/docs/tutorials/want-to-use-python.md

 - Python 3
 - Node.js 12
+- Platforms
+  - MacOS
-- Mac OS (will support Linux very soon)
+  - Linux
 - Homebrew
   - `brew --prefix` to be used to get Python's include and library.